rruizque/SweetStack/README.md

 # SweetStack
-Stack of integers implemented on a Linked List on C++
+Stack of integers implemented on a Linked List in C++

+Author: Rodrigo Ruiz Quevedo
+Start date: December 11th, 2018

 Developed originally on Visual Studio 2017
 This program contain;